How to Work the AFM: 9 Steps for Producers

 These are just our suggestions – every film and situation is different.
 Be prepared, but don’t bring copies of letters or documents that “prove” anything.
 It’s too soon for that.

-STEP 7: Work The Show Before You Go
+STEP 8: Work The Show Before You Go

 Done with your homework?
 Made your appointments?
 Confident with your pitch?
 Materials ready?
-Great.
+Great!
 There’s still plenty you can do at the AFM before you get your badge on Sunday:

 - If this is your first AFM, attend the AFM Orientation.
-You will receive an invitation after you register.

-STEP 8: It’s Showtime!
+STEP 9: It’s Showtime!

 - Arrive at every scheduled meeting on time.
 Be prepared to be “bumped” or delayed.
 Don’t take it personally – selling comes before buying.

 - Visit the companies that wouldn’t schedule a meeting with you on the phone.
-Remember, always ask for an appointment with a specific person.
+Remember: always ask for an appointment with a specific person.

 - Visit companies on your B list and those you couldn’t easily profile in Step 1.
-Get a feel for the product they handle and the culture of the company to see if they are right for your film.
+Get a feel for the product they handle and the culture of the company to see if they are the right fit for your film.
 Consider being a “stealth participant” by picking up brochures and business cards without introducing yourself.
 Don’t ask for a meeting while you are there.
-(If you’ve just walked in and asked a bunch of questions, stuffed your bag with their collateral and grabbed every business card, it isn’t likely you’ll get a meeting.)
+(If you’ve just walked in and asked a bunch of questions, stuffed your bag with their collateral and grabbed every business card, it isn’t likely you’ll get a meeting.
 Instead, wait half an hour and call the company to schedule a meeting . . . with a specific person.